knocklabs/inbox-example-app/README.md

 To populate your Knock feed with sample data:

 1. Navigate to the home page of the application.
-2. Look for a "Seed Knock Data" button in the left-hand navigation.
+2. Look for the "Seed Knock Data" button in the left-hand navigation.
 3. Click the button to trigger the `seedKnockData` server action.

-The `seedKnockData` function iterates through each issue in the `issues` array and triggers the "inbox-demo" workflow for three event types: `statusChange`, `assignment`, and `comment`.
+The `seedKnockData` function iterates through each issue in the `issues` array stored in `data.tsx` and triggers the `inbox-demo` workflow for three event types: `statusChange`, `assignment`, and `comment`.
 Each trigger sends the issue data along with the event type to Knock.

 ```typescript
 try {